 The original collection, curated by Olive Pierce, contains photographs, books, moving images, audio cassettes, and ephemera from several projects that Olive Pierce worked on during her 40-year career as a documentary photographer.
+(The collection contains 89 items, including 72 photographic prints.)
 The photographs include the following:

 1. Portraits taken during the 1960s, featuring the environs in and around Vinalhaven in midcoast Maine.

 2. Cambridge City Council Meetings (1970-1972), featuring images of politicians, police, witnesses, experts, and citizen spectators taking part in the city’s democratic process during a turbulent time.